Victor L. A. Campbell: First World War

 During the First World War, Campbell fought as commander of the Drake Battalion in the Dardanelles campaign at Gallipoli—where he received the Distinguished Service Order (DSO)—the Battle of Jutland and the Zeebrugge Raid on board HMS Warwick in 1918.

 Campbell served in the Dover Patrol and sank a U-boat by ramming it, for which he was awarded the bar to his DSO.
 In his further service with the Royal Navy, he reached the rank of captain.

 Later life and death

-During the winter of 1918–1919, Campbell was posted to Murmansk in North Russia during the Archangel campaign, having been recommended by fellow Antarctic explorer Sir Ernest Shackleton to help instruct British forces in the use of Arctic equipment.
+During the winter of 1918–1919, Campbell was posted to Murmansk in North Russia during the Archangel campaign, having been recommended by fellow Antarctic explorer Sir Ernest Shackleton to help instruct British forces in the use of arctic equipment.
 For this work he was appointed an Officer of the Order of the British Empire.

 Campbell emigrated to the Dominion of Newfoundland in 1922.
 He died in 1956 and was buried at Montgomerie Street Catholic Cemetery in Corner Brook.

+Legacy

+Campbell was portrayed by Julian Fox in the 1985 Central Television serial The Last Place on Earth.